raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Project Design

-As discussed above, I plan to use IMDB dataset from Kaggle and in particular the labeled data set.
 Below are major components or stages of the modeling/training.

 - **Preprocessing:** Before applying the data to modeling, I will ensure that it's preprocessed and in the right form.
   - Load the data in python and explore it to ensure that, data is randomized with the similar number of positive and negative sentiments.